 The Supervisory Board”

 HHLA acts as the strategic management holding company for the Group.
-Its operating business is conducted by domestic and foreign subsidiaries and associated firms. see also Group Structure Operating activities are managed and monitored by the Executive Board of HHLA and its central departments, such as Purchasing, Finance, Legal and HR.
-Compliance with the management’s corporate governance requirements is ensured by internal company guidelines, provisions in the articles of association and rules of procedure for the subsidiaries and associated firms.
+Its operating business is primarily conducted by domestic and foreign subsidiaries and associated firms.
+Group structure Operating activities are managed and monitored by the Executive Board of HHLA and its central departments, such as Purchasing, Finance, Legal and HR.
+Compliance with the management’s corporate governance requirements is ensured by internal company guidelines and provisions in the articles of association and rules of procedure for the subsidiaries and associated firms.
 Most subsidiaries also have their own supervisory or advisory boards that monitor and advise the executive boards of the respective companies.

 Compliance with corporate guidelines and the statutory provisions relevant to the company’s activities (hereinafter also referred to as “compliance”) is regarded as an essential part of corporate governance at HHLA.
 The management team in each corporate unit is therefore responsible for working to achieve compliance with the regulations that are relevant for their field of activity and area of responsibility.
 Workflows and processes must be structured in line with these regulations.
-The cornerstone of HHLA’s compliance management system (CMS) is a code of conduct, which formulates overriding principles on topics with special relevance for compliance, such as conduct in the competitive environment, the prevention of corruption, discrimination and conflicts of interest, and how to deal with sensitive corporate information, especially insider information. see also www.hhla.de/compliance The code of conduct also sets out the whistleblowing channels available to employees and third parties for reporting evidence of misconduct in the company.
-The code of conduct is supplemented by further Group guidelines on such matters as the prevention of corruption and conduct in the competitive environment.
+The cornerstone of HHLA’s compliance management system (CMS) is a code of conduct, which formulates overriding principles on topics with special relevance for compliance, such as fair competition, the prevention of corruption, discrimination and conflicts of interest, as well as the handling of sensitive corporate information, particularly insider information, and information subject to data privacy, see www.hhla.de/compliance.
+The code of conduct also offers the opportunity for employees and third parties to provide information about misconduct within the company.
+The code of conduct is supplemented by further Group guidelines on such matters as the prevention of corruption and fair conduct.
 A further element of the CMS is the systematic, ongoing analysis of compliance risks and the introduction of corresponding measures – such as staff training and process adjustments to minimise the respective risks.
-The overall coordination of the CMS is performed by the HHLA Group’s Compliance Officer, who reports directly to the Executive Board and synchronises their activities with those of Internal Audit and Risk Management departments, among others.
+Overall coordination of the CMS is performed by the HHLA Group’s Compliance Officer, who reports directly to the Executive Board and synchronises their activities with those of the Internal Audit and Risk Management departments, among others.
 There are also compliance managers or officers at the various corporate units in Germany and abroad.
-The responsibilities of compliance officers include advising employees on all compliance-related issues and investigating any indications of breaches.
+The responsibilities of compliance officers primarily include advising employees on all compliance-related issues and investigating any indications of breaches.
 The Audit Committee monitored the effectiveness of the CMS in the reporting period by means of regular reports from the Executive Board and the Compliance Officer.
 The system will continue to be optimised on an ongoing basis.

-The HHLA Group’s risk management system is described in detail in the Risk and Opportunity Report, which forms part of the Group Management Report. see Risk and Opportunity Report
+The HHLA Group’s risk management system is described in detail in the risk and opportunity report, which forms part of the Group Management Report.
+Risk and opportunity report

 In accordance with the stipulations of German stock corporation law, HHLA has a dual system of management with an Executive Board and a Supervisory Board as management bodies, both of which have their own defined areas of competence.
-This system is characterised by having separate personnel to carry out the management and supervision functions: the Executive Board manages the company on its own responsibility, while the Supervisory Board monitors the Executive Board and discusses relevant matters with it.
+This system is characterised by having separate personnel to carry out the management and supervisory functions: the Executive Board manages the company on its own responsibility, while the Supervisory Board monitors the Executive Board and advises it on managing the company.
 HHLA’s Executive Board and Supervisory Board work closely together for the company’s benefit in an atmosphere of mutual trust.

 Function of the Executive Board

-The Executive Board manages the company’s business.
+Business at the company is managed by the Executive Board.
 It determines the company’s goals, its fundamental strategic orientation and Group policy and organisation.
 These tasks include, in particular, steering the Group and managing its financing, developing a personnel strategy, appointing and developing managers and representing the company before the capital markets and the general public.
 It is also responsible for appropriate risk management and controlling within the company.

 The Executive Board assumes management responsibility as a collegial body.
 Regardless of the overall responsibility to manage the company, the individual members of the Executive Board also bear responsibility for the departments assigned to them by Executive Board resolutions.
-The schedule of responsibilities states which Executive Board members are responsible for which departments. see also Group Structure
+The schedule of responsibilities states which Executive Board members are responsible for which departments.
+Group structure

 The Executive Board’s work is outlined in more detail in the Executive Board’s rules of procedure.
-The rules state, inter alia, that decisions on fundamental organisational questions, business policy and corporate planning are to be made by the Executive Board as a whole.
-The rules also state that decisions and transactions of considerable importance for the company must be discussed and decided upon together and that certain decisions and transactions of fundamental importance require the prior approval of the Supervisory Board.
+Among other things, the rules state that decisions on fundamental organisational matters, business policy and corporate planning are to be made by the Executive Board as a whole.
+The rules also state that measures and transactions of considerable importance for the company must be discussed and decided upon together and that – in accordance with Section 111 (4) AktG – certain measures and transactions of fundamental importance require the prior approval of the Supervisory Board.

-The company has taken out D&O insurance for the members of the Executive Board that meets the requirements of Section 93 (2) sentence 3 of the German Stock Corporation Act (AktG).
+The company has taken out D&O insurance for the members of the Executive Board that meets the requirements of Section 93 (2) sentence 3 AktG.

 In accordance with Article 8 of the articles of association, HHLA’s Executive Board must consist of at least two members.
-At present, there are four member of the Executive Board. see also Notes to the Consolidated Financial Statements, Note 49, Board Members and Mandates The Executive Board’s members are appointed by the Supervisory Board which, together with the Executive Board, ensures there is a long-term succession plan in place and that diversity considerations are taken into account in the Executive Board’s composition.
-In the interests of outlining diversity aspects more precisely, the Supervisory Board approved a Diversity Concept for the Executive Board in December 2017.
+At present, there are four members of the Executive Board.
+Notes to the consolidated financial statements, no. 49 Board members and mandates The Executive Board’s members are appointed by the Supervisory Board which, together with the Executive Board, ensures there is a long-term succession plan in place and that diversity considerations are taken into account in the Executive Board’s composition.
+In the interests of outlining diversity aspects more precisely, the Supervisory Board approved a diversity concept for the Executive Board in December 2017.